What is low key photography?

-In this one the Speedlite and the softbox was placed camera left high and with angle 45° towards the subject face
+In this one, the Speedlite and the softbox was placed camera left high and with angle of 45° towards the subject face

 those are simple shots take with one light source, look at more lighting setups in this post “Photography Lighting Techniques”

-Create dramatic family portrait photo by using one light source
+Create a dramatic family portrait photo by using one light source

 First, you have to place the lighting source high and with angle 45 towards the face and don’t move it in the 3 shots to make sure that you get the same lighting on the face for the three images. also, an important note to consider is to let the person look at the same spot so in the composite looks real and more natural so my a middle of the softbox should be a great point to look at.